-The same is true with diapers.
+The same is true with diapers and pull-ups.
 The more you make them available, the more you enable the very behavior you’re trying to get rid of.
-Think of it as helping your child make the switch by ditching any temptations or fallback that could be keeping him stuck in his comfort zone.
+Think of it as helping your toddler make the switch by ditching any temptations or fallback that could be keeping her stuck in her comfort zone.

 Plus, alternating between using the potty and pooping in diapers sends mixed messages.
-He’s less likely to give the potty a chance when you continue to relent and hand him a diaper.
+She’s less likely to give the potty a chance when you continue to relent and hand her a diaper.

 Of course, many toddlers still rely on pull-ups for sleep, especially at night, so you may not be able to ditch them completely.

-But do as much as you can to encourage your child to use undies—yep, even for naps.
-In fact, expect accidents to happen by having extra sheets ready or clearing his bed.
-The more committed you are to undies, the more he’ll get the idea.
+But do as much as you can to encourage her to use undies—yep, even for naps.
+Expect accidents to happen by having extra sheets ready or clearing the bed.
+The more committed you are to undies, the more she can get the idea.

-If your toddler simply insists on pull-ups, another strategy is to make him responsible for using it.
+If your toddler insists on pull-ups, another strategy is to make him responsible for using them.
 Make it his issue to handle, not yours.

-Just because your toddler won’t poop on potty, doesn’t mean he hasn’t made progress thus far.
-Praise him for baby steps he takes, however small.
+Just because your toddler won’t poop on the potty, doesn’t mean he hasn’t made progress thus far.
+Praise him for the baby steps he takes, however small.

 Maybe it’s when he actually sat on the potty (even if he didn’t poop in it).
-Perhaps he told you he needed to go, whereas in the past he’d sneak off without a word.
+He told you he needed to go, whereas in the past he’d sneak off without a word.

 These are small but significant actions that deserve your attention.
-After all, the more positive reinforcement he ties to using the potty, the more likely he’ll be to keep going with his progress.
+After all, the more positive reinforcement he ties to using the potty, the more likely he can keep going with his progress.

 Helping kids use the potty is a fine balance.
-On one hand, you don’t want to pressure him when he’s simply not ready.
-But on the other, you also want to encourage him to face his fears and do it anyway.
-By shielding him from anything new and potentially uncomfortable, you’re confirming his fears and suspicions.
+On one hand, you don’t want to pressure her when she’s not ready.
+But you also want to encourage her to face her fears and do it anyway.
+By shielding her from anything new and uncomfortable, you’re confirming her fears and suspicions.

-One way to do this is to support him once he gives pooping in the potty a chance.
-Maybe you get children’s books about the potty and talk about his fears.
-Or you hug him while he sits on the potty and tries to poop.
+One way to do this is to support her once she gives pooping in the potty a chance.
+Maybe you get children’s books about the potty and talk about her fears.
+Or you hug her while she sits on the potty and tries to poop.

-With your support, he knows that however scary or uncomfortable pooping in the potty may be, you have confidence in his ability to do it.
+With your support, she knows that however scary or uncomfortable pooping in the potty may be, you have confidence in her ability to do it.

-Learning what to do when your toddler won’t poop on potty can leave any mom feeling frustrated and discouraged.
-But with these simple tweaks and changes, you can make a world of a difference, not only for your toddler pooping, but your interaction with him as well.
+Learning what to do when your toddler won’t poop on the potty can leave any mom feeling frustrated and discouraged.
+But with these simple tweaks and changes, you can make a world of a difference, not only for your toddler pooping but your interaction with her as well.

 Respond calmly and matter-of-fact, remembering not to make a big deal out of pooping in the potty.
-Ditch the diapers so he has less to fall back on (not to mention sending a clear message).
-If diapers are a must, make him responsible for using them.
+Ditch the diapers so she has less to fall back on (not to mention sending a clear message).
+If diapers are a must, make her responsible for using them.

-Praise your toddler for both big and small steps toward progress.
-And help him face his fears—having you by his side (sometimes literally) can be all it takes for him to gain the confidence to give it a try.
+Praise her for both big and small steps toward progress.
+And help her face her fears—having you by her side (sometimes literally) can be all it takes for her to gain the confidence to give it a try.

 Get more tips:

-- How to Get Your Toddler to (Finally) Poop in the Potty
+- How to Get Your Toddler to Poop in the Potty

 - Your Toddler Refuses to Sit on the Potty?
 Here’s Why You Shouldn’t Worry